 Chancellor's Memo (Apr.
 9, 2026)

 This policy harms students first.
-When course content is subject to prior review and removal pending approval, students lose access to discipline-relevant knowledge and the opportunity to engage complex questions through evidence-based instruction.
-The result is a narrower curriculum, chilled classroom discussion, and an education that avoids reality rather than preparing students to analyze and confront it.
+When course content is censored, students lose access to discipline-relevant knowledge and the opportunity to engage complex questions through evidence-based instruction.
+The result is a degraded curriculum, chilled classroom discussion, and an education that avoids reality rather than preparing students to analyze and confront it.

 It also undermines the mission of a public university in a democratic society.
 Academic freedom protects the conditions under which teaching and research can proceed free from political control, and the First Amendment tradition depends on robust speech.
 A censorship regime that compels faculty to conform to politicized claims (including about gender and sexuality) and that threatens discipline for noncompliance replaces scholarly judgment with fear-driven self-censorship and weakens one of the institutions most essential to democratic life.